mdnahas/Peano_Book/README.md

 "I would like to thank Mauro Allegranzo and acknowledge his support of this work and his various comments during its creation."

-## Project Goals

-* Change page size to allow A4 or Letter.
-(Original had 31cm by 200cm pages.)
-Probably lay out text side-by-side on landscape paper